-‘Express burials’ raise suspicions, fears that Nicaragua is hiding a coronavirus tragedy
+‘Express burials’ raise fears that Nicaragua is hiding a coronavirus tragedy

 He believes his father was infected while driving his taxi in Chinandega, a city of a half-million people.
 His family was not allowed to view the body before burial, he said.
 “They only let my brother see through a window that they’d wrapped him in black plastic,” he said.
 Guillermo Maltez is not one of the country’s eight recognized coronavirus deaths.

 Nicaragua’s official count pales beside those of its neighbors.
-Costa Rica, with one of the strongest health systems in Latin America, has reported 843 confirmed cases and 10 deaths from covid-19, according to a tally by the Johns Hopkins University.
-Honduras had 2,460 cases and 134 deaths.
+Costa Rica, with one of the strongest health systems in Latin America, has reported 863 confirmed cases and 10 deaths from covid-19, according to a tally by Johns Hopkins University.
+Honduras had 2,565 cases and 138 deaths.

-“Of course there’s an undercount,” said Álvaro Ramírez, the epidemiologist who led Nicaragua’s response to the cholera epidemic that swept through Latin America in 1991-93.
+“Of course there’s an undercount,” said Álvaro Ramírez, the epidemiologist who led Nicaragua’s response to the cholera epidemic that swept through Latin America from 1991-93.
 “The government isn’t reporting the real number of deaths or those infected.”

 A Sandinista legislator, Carlos Emilio López, said in a video on May 6 that Nicaragua was prepared to confront covid-19.
 “It’s not true that in Nicaragua, the hospitals are collapsed, full, overwhelmed or saturated,” he said.